Get Approved for up to $35,000 in 3 minutes

 If you have any investments, it’s important that you claim these on your tax returns.
 Depending on the types of investments you have, you may be able to get a tax deduction, or you could end up owing on your interest income.
 The types of investment forms you could receive include:

 While you should receive these forms for most types of securities investments, you won’t receive them for crypto investments.
-These types of investments you still have to claim, but they aren’t as regulated as traditional ones.
+You still have to claim these types of investments, but they aren’t as regulated as traditional ones.
 However, if you don’t receive these forms for your traditional investments, you can contact your financial advisor.
 They can provide you with the information that you need.

 Retirement